Shubham1213s/Code_Alpha_Internship_Task/README.md

 ## 3. :file_folder: File Converter

-The File Converter is a command-line tool designed to convert files between different formats.
-It supports various file types, such as images, documents, audio files, and more.
+The File Converter is a tool designed to convert files between different formats.
+A web application that allows users to convert files to different formats such as TXT, PDF, DOCX, and JPG.
 Users can provide the input file and specify the desired output format, and the tool will handle the conversion process.

 To use the File Converter:

 1. :arrow_down: Clone the repository to your local machine.
 2. :open_file_folder: Open the `file_converter` folder.
-3. :keyboard: Install the required dependencies by running `npm install` in your command-line interface.
+3. :globe_with_meridians: Launch the `index.html` file in your preferred web browser.

-4. :gear: Run the converter using the command `node converter.js [input_file] [output_format]`, replacing `[input_file]` with the path to your input file and `[output_format]` with the desired output format.
+## Usage

+    📂 Select a file by clicking on the file input field.
+    ⚙️ Choose the desired conversion format by clicking on the corresponding button (TXT, PDF, DOCX, JPG).
+    📥 The converted file will be available for download.
+Click on the download link to save it to your computer.

 ## Repository Structure